Sarah Marinda Bates Pratt: 1842 polygamy scandal

-But Sarah's silence and the silence of her husband, Orson, were seen as traitorous.
+Sarah's silence and the silence of her husband, Orson, were seen as traitorous.
 Orson was excommunicated by the apostles in August 1842 for failing to support Joseph Smith.
 According to Van Wagoner's article "Sarah M Pratt: The Shaping of an Apostate", Sarah was not excommunicated at this time.
-Both Orson and Sarah were rebaptized by Joseph Smith when they returned to the church in 1843.
-The apostles simultaneously excommunicated Sarah for adultery.
-In February 1843 Joseph Smith allowed both Orson and Sarah Pratt to be rebaptized and Orson was restored to his former position as an apostle.
+In February 1843 Joseph Smith allowed both Orson and Sarah Pratt to be rebaptized, and Orson was restored to his former position as an apostle.
 After the death of Joseph Smith in 1844, Sarah accompanied Orson Pratt to Utah.

 In 1858 Sarah Pratt's former teenage neighbor, Mary Etta Coray Henderson Smith (aka Mary Ettie V. Smith), wrote that in 1841 Sarah "occupied a house owned by John C. Bennett...
 Prophet Joseph, who called upon her one day... alleged he found John C. Bennett in bed with her.
-As we lived but across the street from her house we saw and heard the whole uproar.".
+As we lived but across the street from her house we saw and heard the whole uproar."
 It is unclear how Mary Etta's assertion affected Pratt.

 By 1858 Orson had become the Church's apologist for the practice of plural marriage, giving the sermon explaining the rationale for the practice when it was publicly announced in 1852.
 By 1858 Orson had taken responsibility for eight women in addition to Sarah.
 But it would only be in later years that Sarah would openly take a stand on the matter of whether or not she had been seduced and by whom.